-Dr. Brown found evidence of gross impairment of the executive function, in other words, the capacity to plan, premeditate, weigh out consequences and carry out plans.
-He states that the evidence of impairment in executive functioning was particularly evident with more complex tasks.
-(Id. at p.
-12, IRICK 918).
-There were profound deficits in petitioner's verbal fluency and executive function.
-(Id. at p.
-13, IRICK 919).
+In regard to his diagnosis of a cognitive disorder, Dr. Brown described evidence of gross impairment of the executive function, in other words, the capacity to plan, premeditate, weigh out consequences and carry out plans.
+He states that the evidence of impairment in executive functioning was particularly evident during more complex tasks with profound deficits in petitioner's verbal fluency.
 Dr. Brown further explained: